ucsd-progsys/mist/README.md

 we generally set them equal to 0 as the witnesses to axioms don't matter so far as the typechecker is concerned.

-We can use axiomatized constructors to define a datatype `Lin` which isthe type of terms of a linear DSL.
+We can use axiomatized constructors to define a datatype `Lin` which is the type of terms of a linear DSL.
 Here, we use `Set` primitives.

 ```{include=tests/pos/linearTypes.hs .haskell .numberLines startLine=4 endLine=4}